hasenbanck/toa/SPECIFICATION.md

 Each block consists of:

 - **Size** (4 bytes): Compressed size of the block data in bytes, stored as little-endian uint32
-- **Data**: Compressed data stream
+- **Data**: LZMA compressed data stream

 Block properties:

 - Minimum size: 1 B    (size field value 0x00000001)
-- Maximum size: 4 GiB - 1 B (size field value 0xFFFFFFFF)
+- Maximum size: (4 GiB - 1 B) (size field value 0xFFFFFFFF)
 - Zero-length blocks are not permitted
-- Files larger than 4 GiB - 1 B MUST be split across multiple blocks
+- Files larger than (4 GiB - 1 B) MUST be split across multiple blocks

 **Block Independence**: Each block is completely independent:

-- LZMA/LZMA2 encoder state is reset for each block (fresh dictionary, reset probability models)
+- LZMA encoder state is reset for each block (fresh dictionary, reset probability models)
 - Prefilters (if used) are reset for each block with no state carried between blocks
 - BCJ filters compute jumps/calls relative to the block start, not the file start
 - No compression dictionary or filter state is shared between blocks

-**LZMA/LZMA2 Stream Format**:

-- **LZMA**: Raw LZMA stream data without end-of-stream marker (block size provides boundary)
+**LZMA Stream Format**: Raw LZMA stream data without end-of-stream marker (block size provides boundary)
-- **LZMA2**: Raw LZMA2 chunk stream, terminated by block boundary

 ### 4.2 Block Size Recommendations